hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 * `microsoft` - (Optional) A `microsoft` block as defined below.

-* `runtime_version` - (Optional) The RuntimeVersion of the Authentication / Authorization feature in use for the Windows Function App.
+* `runtime_version` - (Optional) The Runtime Version of the Authentication / Authorization feature in use for the Windows Function App.

 * `token_refresh_extension_hours` - (Optional) The number of hours after session token expiration that a session token can be used to call the token refresh API.
 Defaults to `72` hours.